shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 ]);
 {% endhighlight %}

-Here we defined a module `OurStatsControllers`, which will contain all the controlelrs and a `LandingPageCtrl` controller, which is a module of the same name, with a single dependency - `$scope` and its implementation.
+Here we defined a module `OurStatsControllers`, which will contain all the controllers and a `LandingPageCtrl` controller, which is a module of the same name, with a single dependency - `$scope` and its implementation.
 As you can see, the `$scope` appears here twice - first time as a dependency name and second time as an argument